 Start your blog today with Bluehost as low as $2.95 per month.

 I recommend using legit platform like WordPress for your blog.
 Simply because it’s one of the most widely-used, easy-to-operate and reliable blogging platforms available.

 WordPress also has a ton of plugins that you can use.
 These plugins make managing your blog easier.
 You can also customize your blog using plugins.

 You will have to purchase hosting in order to install WordPress.
 So make sure to pick the web hosting company that works best for your situation.

 3 Simple Steps to Starting a Blog

 Getting a blog up and running in minutes is extremely doable.
-To walk you through the process, here are three very simple steps to take to get your blog started in no time at all.
-Here is a timer to make sure you get it done in less than 10 minutes.
-Hit start when you are ready.
+To walk you through the process, here are three simple steps to start your blog quickly.

 So, when you’re deciding on what you want your blog to be about, be sure to pick a subject or brand that fills a need and doesn’t have too wide a focus.